pouria-saidi/pouria-saidi.github.io/README.md

 <h2 id="section1"> About me</h2>
 <p>
 I am currently a Research Fellow in the Department of Neurology at Mayo Clinic, Arizona, working with Dr. Oana Dumitrascu on early detection and risk modeling of Preclinical Alzheimer's disease.
-Prior to that, I was a postdoc at Arizona State University, where I explored responsible machine learning methods with Dr. Visar Berisha and Gautam Dasarathy.
+Prior to that, I was a postdoc at Arizona State University, where I explored responsible machine learning methods with Dr. Visar Berisha and Dr. Gautam Dasarathy.
 I completed my Ph.D. at the Department of Electrical and Computer Engineering at the University of Central Florida.
 </p>